gg-net/dwoss/src/main/markdown/overview.md

 #### Ui Class and Method Names ####

- - Model-View-Controller Implementations:
-	- Full: \*View, \*Model, \*Controller (Special Case, if the Model is another class: Create Empty Model with comment)
+- UI Implementations (MVC, MVP, mixed, missing):
+	- \*Model, \*View, \*Controller, \*Presenter
+		- Controller and Presenter are syndonymes, just to represent the pattern
+		- Model may be missing.
+		- View may be a description file (fxml)
-	- Embedded (All in one Class): \*ViewCask
+	- Embedded (All in one Class): \*View or \*ViewCask
 - CRUD Implementations:
 	- Operation/View for creating,building,first time usage of something: Create\*
 	- Operation/View for modifying, editing, updating of something: Update\*